Kolin29/Guidance_Simplepage/README.md

 # Guidance_Simplepage

-This module adds a new page layout called "Simple Page" which can be used by content editors to create CMS pages with complete control over the output.
+A Magento module which adds a new page layout called "Simple Page" which can be used by content editors to create CMS pages with complete control over the output.

 ## Example uses